 Blagden, aged 26, who landed in America from London, in 1892

 L.P.
 Blagden, aged 51, who immigrated to America from Liverpool, in 1892

 Blagden Settlers in United States in the 20th Century

-- Frances W. Blagden, aged 21, who emigrated to the United States, in 1906
+Frances W. Blagden, aged 21, who immigrated to the United States, in 1906

-- George Blagden, aged 44, who emigrated to the United States, in 1910
+George Blagden, aged 44, who immigrated to the United States, in 1910